Learning to Segment Liquids in Real-world Images: Experiments

-Table~\ref{tab:classIoU} reports the per-class liquid segmentation performance on the testing set of \ds{} for the IoU metric, and Table~\ref{tab:classAcc} reports the per-class pixel-accuracy metrics.
-Our method outperforms all others in both metrics, with 59.28\% mean IoU and 71.61\% mean pixel-accuracy.

-Figure~\ref{fig:mask-compare} shows visual comparisons of segmentation produced by our method and the evaluated state-of-the-arts.
-It can be seen that our method is especially effective on the images where the foreground or background are semantically complex and many objects are intersecting with the target region, such as in rows 1 and 2.
-Our method is able to identify the liquids where others fail to see it completely, such as in row 9, but it is also less prone to false positives, such as in row 10.
-Additionally, our method is able to correctly classify the liquids where others mistake it for another class, such as in rows 3 and 4.
+Figure~\ref{fig:mask-compare} visualizes segmentation masks produced by \dm{} and existing methods.
+In rows 1 and 2, it can be seen that \dm{} is effective on images where the foreground and background are semantically complex, with many objects intersecting the target region. \dm{} is able to correctly classify the liquids where others mistake it for another class, such as in rows 3 and 4.
+Additionally, \dm{} identifies the liquids where others fail to see them, such as in row 5, but is also less prone to false positives, as seen in row 6.

-We further provide a split of the testing set into hard and easy subsets, with 353 hard images and 447 easy images.
-We define easy as images limited to a single object or a single class with a regular shape that stands out in the foreground.
-Liquids in the hard set are more crowded and occluded and display more of their unique liquid properties, such as deforming while being poured and reflecting the surroundings.
-Table~\ref{tab:easyhard} shows the performance difference of our baseline and our proposed method between the two sets.